Best Things to Do in BRUSSELS, the Capital of Europe

 Free movement of people – for me, that’s vital, not only as a travel blogger.
 Bon Voyage!

-The European Parliament is in Strasbourg and in Brussels, and the European Commission is in Luxemburg.
-The Parliament has 751 members….you know what?
-At the Parlamentarium, they will tell you all this and much more in a very fun and entertaining way.
+The European Parliament is in Strasbourg and Brussels, and the European Commission is in Luxemburg.
+The Parliament has 751 members and….wait a minute, you know what?
+At the Parlamentarium, they will tell you all this and much more in a very informative yet fun and entertaining way.

 Parlamentarium Brussels

 They bring Europe’s past from WWII until now alive.
-I presume that after this visit, you too, just like me, will become a big fan of this unionizing idea; have you been there, Theresa?
-You should go!
+I hope that after a visit, you too, just like me, will become a big fan of this unionizing idea.

 Belgian Royal Family